victor-cleber/java-development-bootcamp/README.md

 Whith the access modifiers we can specify the accessibility or scope of a field, method, constructor, or class.
 We have a power to change the access level of fields, constructors, methods, and class by applying the access modifier on it.

-They are four types of Java access modifiers:<br>
+They are four types of Java access modifiers:
-**Private**: The access level of a private modifier is only within the class.
-It cannot be accessed from outside the class.<br>
+- **Private**: The access level of a private modifier is only within the class.
+It cannot be accessed from outside the class.
-**Default**: The access level of a default modifier is only within the package.
+- **Default**: The access level of a default modifier is only within the package.
 It cannot be accessed from outside the package.
-If you do not specify any access level, it will be the default.<br>
+If you do not specify any access level, it will be the default.
-**Protected**: The access level of a protected modifier is within the package and outside the package through child class.
-If you do not make the child class, it cannot be accessed from outside the package.<br>
+- **Protected**: The access level of a protected modifier is within the package and outside the package through child class.
+If you do not make the child class, it cannot be accessed from outside the package.
-**Public**: The access level of a public modifier is everywhere.
-It can be accessed from within the class, outside the class, within the package and outside the package.<br>
+- **Public**: The access level of a public modifier is everywhere.
+It can be accessed from within the class, outside the class, within the package and outside the package.

 > There are many non-access modifiers, such as static, abstract, synchronized, native, volatile, transient, etc. (https://www.javatpoint.com/access-modifiers)

 ## Methods
-**Constructors** define how a class will be buit **Common** - defined by the business rules
+**Constructors** define how a class will be buit.<br>
+**Common** - defined by the business rules.

 ## Java Conditions and If Statements
 Java supports the usual logical conditions from mathematics: